European Traveler

 The art in the Musée d’Orsay covers roughly the period from 1848 to 1914 — the Second Republic to the First World War, or more practically the period between the art displayed in the Louvre and the modern art in the Centre Pompidou.
 The collection includes the largest and most complete collection of impressionist art in the world as well as the equally popular post-impressionist art.
 In addition to the large collection of paintings, the museum also has many sculptures, decorative art, photography, drawings, and architectural details on display.

 Van Gogh, Renoir, Cézanne, Gauguin, Monet, Manet, Pissarro, Seurat, Pompon, Degas, and Rodin are well represented here in addition to the works by far less famous artists.
-Many visitors enjoy this museum more than the enormous Louvre that covers a much wider spectrum of cultural treasures.
+Many visitors enjoy this museum more than the enormous Louvre, which covers a much wider spectrum of cultural treasures.

 GetYourGuide